UPDATED IN MAY 2023

 Online sales of over 250 million euros

-According to eMAG studies, the biggest e-commerce platform in Romania, the consumers’ buying intention during Black Friday has increased from 44% in 2017 to 51% in 2018, and the national notoriety of the event has also increased from 79% in 2017 to 88% in 2018.
+According to eMAG studies, the biggest e-commerce platform in Romania, consumers’ buying intention during Black Friday increased from 44% in 2017 to 51% in 2018, and the national notoriety of the event increased from 79% in 2017 to 88% in 2018.

 15.000 online merchants in Romania

-Much of the online merchants start their business directly in Marketplace, without necessarily having an individual online presence (a website of their own).
+Many online merchants start their business directly in the Marketplace without necessarily having an individual online presence (a website).

 83% of Romanians choose to pay cash on delivery

-The preferred method of payment for Romanians remains the cash on delivery.
+The preferred method of payment for Romanians remains cash on delivery.
 According to NETOPIA Payments, the average percentage of online card payments is around 15%.
-The difference of 2 percentage points to 100% is given by other payment methods, such as online banking, payment via SMS and so on.
+The difference of 2 percentage points to 100% is given by other payment methods, such as online banking, payment via SMS, and so on.

-This is a sign that the Romanian e-commerce market has a huge potential to grow and people start preferring it to the traditional methods.
+This is a sign that the Romanian e-commerce market has a huge potential to grow and people prefer it to the traditional methods.